Find your readers!

 Marketing Your Writing

 So you’ve published a book.
 What’s next?
-Experiences writers/marketers will discuss the various aspects of book promotion for both traditional and self-published authors.
+Experienced writers/marketers will discuss the various aspects of book promotion for both traditional and self-published authors.

-Panelists: Carolyn Finney (moderator), Zach Powers, Cherrie Woods, TBD
+Panelists: Carolyn Finney (moderator), Zach Powers, Cherrie Woods

 1. Self Publishing